albertjon-0915/vending-machine-vue/README.md

 ![alt text](image-7.png)

-## 6. If conditions is not satisfied regarding the input field, item number, bill, owed and change, it will display an error message
+## 6. If conditions is not satisfied regarding the bill, owed and change, it will display an error message

 ![alt text](image-5.png)